 Can I Work With a Study Permit?

-During your studies, you can work on campus or off campus for up to 20 hours per week during the course of your studies without applying for a work permit.
+During your studies, you can work on campus or off campus* without applying for a work permit.
 You can even work full-time during your vacation and on scheduled holidays.
 In either case, you need a valid study permit and must be registered as a full-time student.

 After I Graduate, Which Permit do I Need to Work on a Temporary Basis?

-Once you receive official confirmation from your educational institution that you have successfully completed your program of study, you then have 90 days to apply for a post-graduation work permit from Immigration, Refugees and Citizenship Canada.
+Once you receive official confirmation from your educational institution that you have successfully completed your program of study, you then have 180 days to apply for a post-graduation work permit from Immigration, Refugees and Citizenship Canada.
 But note that this permit is temporary.
 It is only valid for a period equivalent to that of your studies, or up to three years.
-A valid study permit is required at the time of application.

 Permanent Residency: Working and Staying Over the Long-Term